malwaredllc/byob/README.md

-- __Client-Server Architecture__: all python packages/modules installed locally are automatically made available for clients to remotely import without writing them to the disk of the target machines, allowing clients to use modules which require packages not installed on any client host machines
+- __Client-Server Architecture__: all python packages/modules installed locally are automatically made available for clients to remotely import without writing them to the disk of the target machines, allowing clients to use modules which require packages not installed on the target machines

 ## Client
 [![client](https://img.shields.io/badge/byob-client-blue.svg)](https://github.com/colental/byob/blob/master/byob/client.py)